 We are working to ensure that all Aboriginal and Torres Strait Islander Victorians are supported with their food and essential needs.

-If you are self-isolating and require emergency relief, call the coronavirus hotline on 1800 675 398 to request an emergency care package.
+If you are isolating and require emergency relief, call the coronavirus hotline on 1800 675 398 to request an emergency relief package.

 Emergency relief packages contain essential food staples including cereal, long-life milk, sugar, pasta and canned vegetables.